 For example, if you use certain canine flea preparations on your cat then this can result in potentially life-threatening toxicity.

 Hopefully, this has helped to answer your question about if your cat has fleas.
-If you have any other questions about fleas, your cat’s health or perhaps a completely different question about cats then we’d like to help.
-Submit your question below.
+If you have any other questions about fleas, your cat’s health, or other facts about your feline friend then we’d like to help – sign up to our newsletter below.